 Equitable Life Insurance Reviews!
 The Best Company In Canada or Can You Do Better?

-Are you perusing Equitable Life Insurance Reviews?
-Equitable Life Insurance Canada is an awesome company so we did some serious digging.
-So don’t look any futher.
-We have the goods.
+Are you checking out Equitable Life Insurance Reviews?
+Equitable Life of Canada is an awesome company so we did some serious digging.
+You don’t look any further, we’ve got the goods.

 …but is it the right insurer to protect your family?

-This is a question that many of my clients ask themselves as they review the huge list of companies available to them.
-When you look at the extensive offerings it can really get overwhelming.
+This is a question that many of my clients ask themselves as they review the large list of Canadian life insurance companies.
+But when you look at the extensive offerings it can really get overwhelming.

 It’s so important for you to know that each and every insurer has a different approach when assessing you.
 Everything from your age, family history, and health impact what sort of rate you receive.